Adiosik/coffee-calculator/README.md

 ## Installation

 You can use it by directly opening the file in a web browser.
 No additional installations or edits are required.
+Since it's a static web page, you can also easily edit its content as needed.

 ---